vacuumlabs/firebase-transactions/README.md

 often.
 When this happens, the question only is, whether you can afford to ignore the faulty behavior if ignoring the issue.

+Q: Is there some best-practice how Firebase-Transactions should be used?

+A: Split your data into those that need transactional updates or complex validations (part 1) and the rest of them (part 2).
+Part 1 data should be editable only by transactor (i.e. not writable by any client).
+Part 2 data can be handled as it is now.
+Being so strict about part 1 may sound little bit too restrictive but usually it does not make sense to mix transactional and ad-hoc updates to a field.

 Q: In the beginning, you said that validations are even bigger problem, than achieving transactional behavior.
 How do I do validations when using Firebase-Transactions?